syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-angular-quick-start-webpack.md

 ---
 layout: post
 title: Integration of Syncfusion Angular components into Angular Quick Start - Webpack
-description: Overview of Syncfusion Essential Angular.
+description: Learn here about Overview in Syncfusion Essential Angular Control, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug